 Who knows whether that will ever happen, thought the miller's daughter, and, not knowing how else to help herself in this strait, she promised the manikin what he wanted, and for that he once more spun the straw into gold."

-"Round about the fire quite a ridiculous little man was jumping, he hopped upon one leg, and shouted -
+"Round about the fire quite a ridiculous little man was jumping, he hopped upon one leg, and shouted -The queen reveals the answer to the guessing game and the peeved little man suffers a rather disastrous fate:

 'To-day I bake, to-morrow brew,